 Understand the fee structure prior to signing up with any travel management company.
 Try to find red flags like charges for support calls or for simple, regular bookings.

 Excellent trip support

-This is where the human factor really comes in to play.
-At this point, there’s no amount of modern technology that can soothe you when your flight has been canceled and you really need to get to an event.
+This is where the human factor really comes into play.
+At this point, no amount of modern technology can soothe you when your flight has been canceled and you really need to get to an event.
 A real live human can promptly find you an alternate route.
 Check for travel support that is offered 24/7, in multiple languages, and has good reviews from travelers.

 Built-in travel policies and approvals

 What’s the only way to get travel policy compliance?
 By integrating your travel policy inside the platform where business travel is booked and getting each of your travelers and administrators to use that tool.
 Not only do you need to find a tool with built-in travel policies and approval workflows, but you also need to make sure that the tool hits the above needs for a fantastic traveler experience

 Getting clarity into travel expenses is huge!
 With travel booked on so many different platforms, it’s very difficult to get complete data.
 Keep in mind that 46% of business travelers have booked on consumer websites.
 That data is spread all over the place and can’t be accessed until it’s expensed.
 Search for a company or platform that provides real-time reports for your finance team.